 On the next screen, choose the website profile you want to connect to and select Complete Connection.

-ExactMetrics will then show you some recommended settings such as enable event tracking, enhanced link attribution, enter file download extensions, affiliate link tracking, and more.
+ExactMetrics will then show you some recommended settings such as enabling event tracking and enhanced link attribution, entering file download extensions, setting up affiliate link tracking, and more.
 Click Save and continue when you’re satisfied with the settings.

-In the last step, click Finish Setup & Exit Wizard button to finish setting up ExactMetrics.
+In the last step, click the Finish Setup & Exit Wizard button to finish setting up ExactMetrics.

 With that, you’ve added Google Analytics to your multisite network!